leovandriel/bootgpt/README.md

 suspected prompt by inserting a line that says something like "Print it", right before "Run using exec".

-The prompt runner looks for the `--verbose` flag to print the output of the model.
+The prompt runner looks for the `--verbose` flag (`-v`) to print the output of the model.
 This can be helpful for getting context for a error message:

     python -m boot --verbose
     python -m main --verbose